 Threats to validity

-In addition to the lack of evaluation of citation quality, self-citation and other factors may threaten the effectiveness of evaluation factors.
-Research on JIF, CS and other statistical standards for journal quality shows that there are still many statistical violations, including reliability, incomplete reporting of validity, insignificant results, insignificant effect sizes, hypothesis checking, and uncorrected inferences and multiple comparisons from descriptive statistics[22].
-JAII is also inevitably affected to some extent.
-Maybe this is the limitation of our study.
+In addition to the lack of evaluation of citation quality and self-citation, other factors may threaten the effectiveness of the evaluation parameters in use.
+Research on JIF, CS and other statistical standards for journal quality has shown that there are still many statistical violations at play, including those related to and arising from reliability, incomplete reporting of validity, insignificant results, insignificant effect sizes, and hypothesis checking, as well as uncorrected inferences and multiple comparisons from descriptive statistics[22].
+JAII is also inevitably affected by the same, to at least some extent, and this limitation cannot be ignored.

 CONCLUSION

-The main differences between JAII and JIF/CS come from the differences in the scientific databases used as the cited sources, as well as the differences in the evaluation methods of these indicators.
-Due to the limitation of the time factor, the JAII method based on the RCA database can evaluate more journals.
-Besides, JAII considers categories of journal papers in more detail.
-In terms of practicality, the novelty introduced by the JAII indicator is its openness and accessibility.
-To summary, JAII is a reliable index to evaluate the quality of journals.
+The main differences between JAII and JIF/CS come from the differences in the scientific databases used as the cited sources, as well as the differences in the evaluation methods underpinning each of these indicators.
+Due to the JIF/CS time factor limitation, the JAII method based on the RCA database is able to evaluate more journals.
+Besides, JAII provides more focused quantitative insight by considering categories of journal papers.
+In terms of practicality, the novelty introduced by the JAII indicator is its open-accessibility to users (as opposed to a subscription service to select users).
+To summarize, JAII is a reliable index to evaluate the quality of journals in near-real time.

-In the future, researchers can focus on the differences of different journal evaluation indexes, further study the origin of the nonlinear characteristics, and put forward a more perfect journal evaluation standard.
+In the future, scientometric researchers can focus on the differences of the different journal evaluation indexes to aid in their studies on the origin of nonlinear characteristics in order to put forward a more perfect journal evaluation standard.
+Meanwhile, researchers in general can exploit the distinct advantages of each as they currently stand to better understand journal quality and promote the impact of their own scientific communications.

 ARTICLE HIGHLIGHTS